rittikbasu/ezbuy/README.md

 - **Data Source**: [FakeStoreAPI](https://fakestoreapi.in/), an open source api for dummy product data
 - **Analytics**: Vercel Analytics

+## Potential Upgrades

+These are a few features I think could really enhance the user experience
+- [ ] **Persisting Cart Data**: Use local storage to keep cart items saved across sessions, ensuring users don't lose their selections.
+- [ ] **Search and Filters**: Introduce full text search and filters to make finding and sorting products easier and more efficient.
+- [ ] **Semantic Search**: Implement semantic search to display relevant products even when user queries don't exactly match product names.

 ## Getting Started

 1. Clone the repository: